 Rosalind Sallenger Richardson Center for the Arts, Wofford College, Spartanburg.
-Richardson Family Art Museum, Oct.
-23 - Dec.
+Richardson Family Art Museum, Through Dec.
 8 - "A GENDER LINE: A Multidisciplinary Show of Female Artists and Writers".
 A panel discussion and reception will be held on Nov.
 9, beginning at 5pm in the Rosalind Sallenger Richardson Center for the Arts, room 112.
 The quote, "A gender line...helps keep women not on a pedestal, but in a cage," by Ruth Bader Ginsburg, highlights the notion that women are often confined to specific roles and expectations in society.
 It is a reminder that women have been historically excluded from specific opportunities, particularly when it comes to earning wages.
 RBG's quote directly relates to Women's Rights, Gender Studies, Feminism, and Female Justice dialogues.
 However, this powerful statement, seen through an artistic lens, opens endless possibilities to decode, reveal, express, and create meanings within diverse art forms and discussions.
 Featured visual artists include: Elaine Quave, Freda Sue, Mina Rastgartalab Tabrizi, and Diana Farfán Valente.
-Featured writers include: Glorva Bavne, Jennifer Oladipo, Glenis Redmond, Jammie Ryan-Huynh, and Hannah Suarez.
+Featured writers include: Glorya Bayne, Jennifer Oladipo, Glenis Redmond, Jammie Ryan-Huynh, and Hannah Suarez.
 Ongoing - Featuring the Cerise and Amber Persian Ceiling sculptures created by renowned American sculptor Dale Chihuly.
 Admission: Free.
 Hours: Tue, Wed, Fri. & Sat., 1-5pm; Thur., 1-9pm; and closed Sun.& Mon.
-Contact: call 864/597-4180 or at (www.wofford.
+Contact: call 864/597-4180 or at (www.wofford. edu).

 USC Upstate Art Gallery, Chapman Cultural Center, 200 E. St. John Street, Spartanburg.
 Through Nov.
 2 - "Charting the Badlands: Drawings and Meditations," featuring works by Sara Schneckloth.
 A closing reception will be held on Nov.
 2, from 5-7pm.
-Drawings and aerial videography are integrated to create a visual experience of material, landscape, and bodily space.
+Drawings and aerial videography are integrated to create a isual experience of material, landsca bodily space.
 Drawing is considered within the context of mapping landforms across periods of human activity, impact, and absence.
 Since 2014, Schneckloth has been creating drawings that describe the natural and built environments of rural New Mexico, focusing primarily on the badlands of the San Juan Basin.
+Nov.
+16 - Jan.
+6 - "Imminent Peril - Queer Collection," featuring a solo exhibit by Asheville-based artist Erika Diamond, who uses textiles to address the vulnerabilities and safety of the queer community to highlight the danger that visibility can bring for gueer and trans people along with our mutual need for human connection.
+A reception will be held on Nov.
+16, from 5-7pm.
 Ongoing - Directed and curated by Dr. Lex Lancaster, the gallery will feature the work of diverse artists from the Southeast and beyond.
 Hours: Tue.-Fri., 10am-5pm, Thur.
 10am-7pm & Sat., 11am-5pm.
 Contact: e-mail Leah Cabinum at (lcabinum@uscupstate.edu).